 The main roles and responsibilities associated with project planning are:

-• senior responsible owner - ensuring that the project has a coherent set of plans at the appropriate levels; the SRO will approve plans including any proposed changes to scope, cost or timescale and monitor the impact of plan changes on the business case and stage progress against agreed tolerances
+• senior responsible owner (SRO) - ensuring that the project has a coherent set of plans at the appropriate levels; the SRO will approve plans including any proposed changes to scope, cost or timescale and monitor the impact of plan changes on the business case and stage progress against agreed tolerances

-• project board - is responsible for the decision making process supporting project plan creation; the board will approve all stage and project plans including exception plans and all associated resource, time and cost implications
+• project board - is responsible for the decision-making process supporting project plan creation; the board will approve all stage and project plans including exception plans and all associated resource, time and cost implications

-• project manager - preparing project and stage plans, monitoring and updating them regularly; the PM will liaise with the programme manager on relevant planning issues and alert the SRO or project board to any potential exception conditions, preparing exception plans as required
+• project manager (PM) - preparing project and stage plans, monitoring and updating them regularly; the PM will liaise with the programme manager on relevant planning issues and alert the SRO or project board to any potential exception conditions, preparing exception plans as required

-• project management office - administering project change control procedures, maintain planning standards and procedures and updating and maintaining all project, stage, team and other relevant plans under the direction of the project manager; the PMO will provide advice and guidance on practical matters associated with plans
+• project management office (PMO) - administering project change control procedures, maintain planning standards and procedures and updating and maintaining all project, stage, team and other relevant plans under the direction of the project manager; the PMO will provide advice and guidance on practical matters associated with plans

 Monitoring, reporting and control